 If you’re sending out too many emails, people will not be interested in your content, and you risk getting flagged as spam.
 If a large number of your subscribers are reporting you as spam, it will trigger the spam filters.
 If you believe that people are not getting your emails, you should take a look at this article.

-On the other hand, when potential customers are signing up to the email list, it means that they want to hear from you.
+On the other hand, when potential customers are signing up for the email list, it means that they want to hear from you.
 If this expectation hasn’t been met, they will forget about you and ignore your future campaigns.

 Therefore, we recommend that you should send an email every two weeks if you’re selling a service.
 If you’re selling a product, two times per week will be enough.